H. Henry Powers: Personal life

 Powers married Caroline Waterman on October 11, 1858.
-They had two children, Carrie L. Powers and George M. Powers.
-George M. Powers also served as the prosecuting attorney of Lamoille County, Vermont, and an associate justice of the Vermont Supreme Court.
+They were the parents of two children, Carrie L. and George M. George M. Powers also served as the state's attorney of Lamoille County, Vermont, and an associate justice and chief justice of the Vermont Supreme Court.
 George Powers was the husband of Gertrude Francis Woodbury, whose father was Governor Urban A. Woodbury.

 Death and legacy

 Powers died in Morristown on December 8, 1913.
 He was interred at Pleasant View Cemetery in Morristown.

-The Powers home in Morrisville is listed on the National Register of Historic Places by the United States Department of the Interior.
-The home was built around 1850 and is named the Horace Henry Powers House.
+In 1896, Norwich University awarded Powers the honorary degree of LL.D.
+The Horace Henry Powers House in Morrisville is listed on the National Register of Historic Places.